Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 5 Identification of cylinder and preparation for inspections and tests

-Before any work is carried out, the relevant cylinder data and its contents and ownership shall be identified (e.g., from the labeling and stamping, see ISO 13769).
+Before any work is carried out, the relevant cylinder data and its contents and ownership shall be identified (e.g., from the labelling and stamping, see ISO 13769).
 Cylinders with incorrect or illegible markings or unknown gas contents shall be set aside for special handling.

 Only those cylinders manufactured or qualified as hydrogen cylinders shall be used for that service if the contents are identified as hydrogen or other embrittling gas.
 It shall be checked that the cylinder is2